 ca. 1955 Heinkel Perle Moped A very advanced design, having a cast aluminium frame and the rear chain enclosed in an oil bath, but its gearbox was noisier than the exhaust!

-ca. 1970 Hercules K50 my first real rebuild, 2 bikes into one.
+my first real rebuild, 2 bikes into one.
 With 50cc, 5.3 bhp, 5 speed gearbox and a very effective front brake, it would do 60mph on a slight downward gradient!
+Mine did not have the cool updraught exhaust, but was otherwise quite similar to this one.
+Thanks to www.moped-muesum.de for their picture - I hope you don't mind my using it!

 1952 Maico Blizzard 200cc This was my first legal real motorbike, it took me everywhere but it handled like the proverbial greasy pig.